Doodles/wrks in progress

 the Art Deco clock … and what the hell,

-what kind of woman eats off another woman’s plates any how?
+what woman wants to eat off another’s plates any how?

-Oh … wait, she bloodied my sheets too, I suddenly recall.
+Oh … wait, she bloodied my sheets too

 Who sells china anymore?